Stephanie Martinez-Hill

 Read more

-#ThatTranslatorCanCook: Chocolate and raspberry entremets
+#ThatTranslatorCanCook: Chocolate and raspberry layer cake

 Have your cake and eat it too I thought there was no better way to start the #ThatTranslatorCanCook challenge and my patisserie journey than to try an ‘intermediate’ recipe by renowned French pastry chef Christophe Felder.
 You basically make a large rectangular cake made up of different layers and cut it up into individual portions. […]